Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ##     5.006     5.936
 ```

-Generally you should default to a two-tailed t-test, and only use a one tailed when you have a REALLY strong reason to assume theres a direction to the relationship you're looking at (ie. plants with more light will grow larger etc.).
+Generally you should default to a two-tailed t-test, and only use a one tailed when you have a REALLY strong reason to assume there's a direction to the relationship you're looking at (ie. plants with more light will grow larger etc.).

-#### Equal varience?
+#### Equal variance?

 The other piece of the code we have here is var.equal=TRUE.
-This just means we're telling the t-test to assume the varience of our two data sets is equal.
+This just means we're telling the t-test to assume the variance of our two data sets is equal.
 Looking at our data, this may work, but it's generally not a totally safe assumption.
-The main reason we used it here is because if we don't assume it, R will use a lower, more stringent number of degrees of freedom to account for the unequal varience.
+The main reason we used it here is because if we don't assume it, R will use a lower, more stringent number of degrees of freedom to account for the unequal variance.
 We won't go into a lot of details on this, but I'll run it bellow with that as FALSE, which is the default, and that's the version you should use going forward.

 ```r